 Castle Tour of Rockingham Castle

-Visitors to Rockingham Castle tour the Castle in their own time.
+Visitors to Rockingham Castle tour the Castle in their own time on a "freeflow" basis.
 Guides are located throughout the Castle and are happy to answer questions or assist children completing the Rockingham Eye Spy.

 The Great Hall was built on the instruction of William the Conqueror in 1086.
 Edward Watson, ancestor to the present owners, divided the the room in the early 1600's creating the adjacent Panel Room.
 These rooms have always been the core of the house and are still in use today as the main dining and reception rooms of the Castle.

 The Great Hall retains a strong Tudor atmosphere with portraits of Queen Elizabeth I and her most powerful advisors - Lords Burghley, Howard and Dudley.

 The Panel Room, more than any other room in the Castle, stands witness to the natural evolution of Rockingham Castle from its earliest use as a Royal Fortress to its modern role as a family home and national treasure.

 The Long Gallery houses some of the finest paintings and furniture in the Castle.
 This room would have been the focal point of family entertainment in the past.
 During the 1850's Charles Dickens was a regular visitor to the Castle and would have undoubtedly performed one of his many plays here in this room.